Hard work, commitment of diaspora helped to strengthen India-Saudi bilateral ties: PM Modi

-Riyadh: Prime Minister Narendra Modi has said that the “hard work and commitment” of the Indian community in Saudi Arabia have helped to strengthen the bilateral relationship between the two nations.
+Riyadh: Prime Minister Narendra Modi has said that the “hard work and commitment” of the Indian community in Saudi Arabia have helped to strenghten the bilateral relationship between the two nations.

 “Nearly 2.6 million Indians have made Saudi Arabia their second home, contributing to its growth and development.
 Many Indians also visit the Kingdom every year for the Hajj and Umrah pilgrimage, and for business purposes,” the prime minister said in an interview published in the Arab News newspaper on Tuesday.